-5. The Petitioner Fails to Demonstrate Existing Gamma Knife Utilization and Capacity in Comparison to Gamma Knife Demand
+3. The Petitioner Fails to Demonstrate Existing Gamma Knife Utilization and Capacity in Comparison to Gamma Knife Demand

-The Petitioner provides historic gamma knife unit volumes for NCBH and Vidant, the state's two gamma knife providers.
-However, the Petitioner makes no mention of how the utilization compares to gamma knife unit or linac-based SRS capacity.
+The Petitioner provides historic gamma knife unit volumes for NCBH and Vidant, the state's two gamma knife providers as well as estimated demand for gamma knife services.
+However, the Petitioner makes no mention of how the current utilization and estimated "demand" compares to gamma knife or linear accelerator-based SRS capacity.
 As demonstrated throughout these comments, linac-based SRS is a clinically equivalent treatment for most of the conditions identified within the Atrium petition.

 The state of North Carolina does not have an established methodology to estimate gamma knife utilization.
 As such, NCBH offers the following definition of full utilization in the methodology outlined below based on its experience as a leading gamma knife provider with nearly 20 years of expertise.
 In addition, the optimal utilization per gamma knife unit identified below is supported by utilization data provided by the gamma knife vendor, Elekta.
-Please reference Attachment 5.
+Please reference Attachment 3.
 Worldwide data from Elekta demonstrates that 700-800 procedures per unit per year is about the maximum capacity.